 - Diarrhea (usually affecting 50% of affected cats)

-Hyperthyroidism isn’t breed specific, but exclusively affects older cats.
+Hyperthyroidism isn’t breed specific, but almost exclusively affects older cats.
 Between 12 and 13 years is the average age for onset off the condition.
 Less than 6% of cases affect cats younger than the age of 10.
+At the time of writing, hyperthyroidism in felines is considered to be approaching epidemic levels.

 Your vet will diagnose the condition using a blood test to test the levels of T4 in the blood.